 In the Story mode, you are racing the clock as you try to maintain the right balance between Time and Matter.
 Each time you fail, you can use Matter to improve stats such as aerodynamics, steering and lift.
 Collect pieces to unlock 5 paper planes with different base stats.

 In Zen mode, you can revisit your favourite moments in an endless loop.
 Toggle randomization to get new experiences unseen in Story.
 There are also weekly challenges to buzz mountains and architecture to earn points and climb leaderboards.

 Nintendo Switch version planned for next year.
 PlayStation and Xbox could be possible.

 This has been enjoyed by families in the following styles:

 Supports controllers and the Apple TV remote for motion control.
 Motion control is also an option on iOS smartphones.

 The game in story mode is actually quite pressured and performance-based, as you have a timer and need to maintain momentum.
 In Zen mode the game is low pressure and reaction times aren't required.

 The text is quite clear, although the number next to the plane is yellow and hard to read on similar coloured backgrounds.
 You are led in the right direction by the glowing items you collect that are quite visible from a distance.

-Our experts have hand-picked the following similar games for you.
-These offer a similar way to play to Lifeslide or are games with a similar theme or topic.
+Our experts have hand-picked the following similar games.
+These are similar to Lifeslide in how they play or their theme.
 These are good alternative games to Lifeslide.